 Overview

 The Bigdata Content API lets you manage and query private content that you or your organization uploads to Bigdata, making it available for the Search and Research Agent after enrichment and indexing.
-You can onboard content in two ways:- Connectors API: For asynchronous, unsupervised, or automated workflows where content is not directly accessible by the user (e.g. email inbox, SharePoint).
+You can onboard content in two ways:- Connectors API: For asynchronous, unsupervised, or automated workflows where content is not directly accessible by the user (e.g. email inbox, broker investment research feeds, SharePoint).
 You configure a connector and the service ingests the content from that source.

 - Direct upload (POST /documents): For clients that manage their own corpus and want to build the ingestion workflow manually.
 You request a pre-signed URL and document id; you upload each file via PUT to that URL, then use the id to poll for enrichment status.
 The workflow uploads your document, enriches it (extraction, structure and annotation of the content), and indexes it for availability in Search and Research Agent.